 Crossroads Christian Academy

 CCA assists you in completing your call to homeschool through high school.
 We believe it is the right and responsibility of the parents to educate their child, and we are simply a resource to that end.
-We offer many free classes.
-Students can take one or more classes (and participate in a lunch period that includes an optional hot lunch program and an optional free Bible class) on Mondays and Thursdays at our location near Broadway and C-470, and work at home the other three days.
+We are a co-op offering free and fee-based classes.
+Students can take one or more classes on Mondays and Thursdays at our location near Broadway and C-470, and work at home the other three days.
 Please see our website (above) for a list of classes.
-We also provide transcript/diploma preparation, service activities, social activities, and a graduation ceremony.
+We also provide transcript assistance, service activities, and a graduation ceremony.
 Our students, families and teachers love God and want to welcome your student into our community.
 For more information please use any of the three contact methods above.

 Colorado Requirements to Graduate from High School